Martial Law Soldiers Marching

 Rationing

 Obviously, with curfews and such, people won’t be able to work around the clock to bring the food to the stores.
-This means we will need to ration it.
-Additionally, if rationing comes into effect, having food stashed away could possibly be held against you and become illegal.
+We may need to ration it to protect the population from starvation due to limited supplies.
+Additionally, if rationing occurs, having food stashed away could be held against you and become illegal.

 Relocation, Detention Centers, and Killings

 During martial law, you could be considered guilty before being proven innocent.
-This means there could be mass arrests, quick trials, and executions, concentration camps, and shoot to kill orders.
+This means there could be mass arrests, quick trials, executions, concentration camps, and shoot-to-kill orders.

 Although we don’t know that any or all of these things will happen, it is always better to be prepared than not.